-MUSC SEASONS provides thorough, evidence-based care for many psychiatric illnesses, including depression, bipolar disorder and anxiety disorders.
+MUSC ReVisions provides thorough, evidence-based care for many psychiatric illnesses, including depression, bipolar disorder and anxiety disorders.
 Care is coordinated with your current provider and offers an alternative to hospitalization.
 The program provides treatment, education and coping skills that help patients manage their symptoms and improve their level of functioning.

-MUSC SEASONS is an intensive group therapy program, which means you will participate in several groups each day.
+MUSC ReVisions is an intensive group therapy program, which means you will participate in several groups each day.
 You will also have the opportunity to meet regularly with a social worker and a psychiatrist one-on-one.

 There are many benefits of participating in an intensive outpatient program.
 You’ll have a safety and support network that can help decrease the need to be in the hospital.
 Patients often find a stay in the hospital uncomfortable and less desirable than staying in their own home and own bed at night.
 As long as your needs can be met safely at home, you can have the best of both worlds: the comforts of home in the evening hours, and receiving therapy and intensive treatment during the daytime.